 Resident selection involves an application process and an onsite interview.
-Application, college of pharmacy transcripts,and letters of recommendation must be received prior to scheduling interviews.
-Interviews are held in January and February.
+Application, college of pharmacy transcripts, and letters of recommendation must be received prior to scheduling interviews.
+All application materials must be submitted through PhORCAS.
+Onsite interviews are held on Fridays in January and February.
 As an ASHP-accredited program, participation in the Resident Matching Program is mandatory.

 How is the resident's year organized?

-The first four weeks of the residency is orientation during which the residents rotate through different areas of the hospital, learn the pharmacy's computer systems, and explore potential research projects and medication usage evaluations (MUEs), and obtain BLS and ACLS certifications.
+The first four weeks of the residency is orientation during which the residents rotate through different areas of the hospital, learn the pharmacy's computer systems, explore potential research projects, understand medication usage evaluations (MUEs), and obtain BLS/ACLS certifications.

 Clinical rotations are based on calendar months.
-Residents do not have a formal rotation during December.
-This month is designed for the resident to attend the ASHP Midyear Clinical Meeting, and to work on their research projects.
+Residents do not have a traditional rotation during December.
+This month is designed for the resident to attend the ASHP Midyear Clinical Meeting and to work on their research projects.

 What transcripts are required when applying?

 The applicant should submit college of pharmacy transcripts.

 How much do the residents staff?

 Residents staff every third weekend throughout the year, primarily as a clinical pharmacist, and one 4-hour evening shift every two weeks.
 In the beginning, residents function as an order verification pharmacist.
 This role transitions to clinical responsibilities on patient care areas.
 Additionally, each resident will progress into taking on-call responsibilities.
 The on-call consists of the resident assisting in resolving clinical issues mainly by phone or computer.
 Remote access to the Houston Methodist system as well as drug information references are made available to the resident.
 Overnight shifts are not required.
 Residents will be scheduled to work at least one major and one minor holiday.